-Overall the route too us 6hrs 15 for 11.75 miles with 3,700 ft ascent/descent.
+Overall the route too us 6hrs 15 for 18.8km with 1130m ascent/descent.
 We'd rate it as the top end of T1.
 The GPX plot of our route is here.

 Keen to get out and stretch our legs, we headed to Forch to do a walk over the Pfannensteil to Meilen.
 We've done this walk before, but it also appears in our favourite book - Rund um den Zuerichsee by Rother, so we thought we'd do it again for old time's sake.

 The route was pretty much as we remembered, climbing gently out of Forch through farmland into woodland before passing the Hochwacht restaurant where we stopped for an apple cake and coffee.
 From there the route continues down into Meilen, passing out of woods and into the town proper.
 We did a very slight variation on the route down into Meilen this time, for a slightly different view.

 The weather was pretty kind to us - nice an bright and sunny with the trees just coming into bud and blossom, but not too hot in the warm spring sunshine.